List of television series canceled before airing an episode: D

-American sci-fi drama from NBC about apartment residents who survive an unknown worldwide cataclysm that destroys modern infrastructure.
-The show was initially ordered to series, then had its order cut to mini-series, then it was announced the pilot would be retooled as a TV movie, before ending up never airing at all.
+American sci-fi drama from NBC about apartment residents who survive an unknown worldwide cataclysm that destroys all modern infrastructure.
+The show was initially ordered to series, then had its order cut to mini-series, then it was announced the pilot would be retooled as a television movie, before ending up never airing at all.
 According to NBC's Angela Bromstad, the show was originally expected to fill the Heroes time slot after the 2010 Winter Olympics.
 The movie/pilot was directed by Alex Graves, who previously directed the pilot episode for the Fox TV series Fringe and for the NBC TV series Journeyman.